Thank you to @TheJUNOAwards for this incredible honour and to our 14 amazing composers, whose music brought this project

-Ensemble Made In Canada’s Mosaïque Project consists of three components: a newly commissioned suite of piano quartets by 14 Canadian composers, each inspired by a particular region of Canada, a national concert tour throughout the 2018-2019 season, and a specially designed website that will document audience-generated artwork inspired by the musical commission.
+Ensemble Made In Canada’s Mosaïque Project consists of three components: a newly commissioned suite of piano quartets by 14 Canadian composers, each inspired by a particular region of Canada, a national concert tour throughout the 2018-2020 season, and a specially designed website that showcases audience-generated artwork inspired by the musical commission.

-It will involve artists from across Canada including performers, composers, visual artists, and web designers in order to create an evolving artistic work that will be experienced by audiences, participants and online visitors throughout our country and internationally.
+It involves artists from across Canada including performers, composers, visual artists, and web designers in order to create an evolving artistic work that can be experienced by audiences, participants and online visitors throughout our country and internationally.

 Our aim is to celebrate the diversity and richness of Canada through the eyes and ears of its people.

 1THE MUSICAL MOSAïQUE

 The Musical Mosaïque was created by 14 award-winning Canadian composers.
 Each composer wrote a piano quartet of up to 4 minutes inspired by a particular province, territory or region, to create a 60 minute musical suite.
 We chose composers from various musical genres (classical, jazz, singer-songwriter, electronic, and First Nations traditions) to create a unique musical quilt that represents multiple layers of our multi-faceted society and artistic culture.
 ABOUT THE ARTISTS